 (That is what it’s all about, after all, right?)

-But, you really don’t have to worry about all that because the New Year resolutions you make are going to be way better for your entire family!
+That way the New Year resolutions you make are going to be way better for your entire family!

 7 EFFECTIVE Things To Do Instead Of New Year’s Resolutions

 Wondering what are some New Year’s resolutions for kids?

 One of the coolest New Year’s things I’ve done with my daughter is to make an empowerment word poster as a New Years resolution children’s activity.

 This allows you to look back over the past year and assess how you see yourself and the goals that you accomplished.

 And, it was eye-opening to do with my kid and sparked a lot of meaningful discussion.